mclely/alx-system_engineering-devops/0x02-shell_redirections/README.md

-zero2 shell input output direct and filter
+0x02 shell input output to directions and filter